tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     !["Ensure the VMs expeected and click Fix X resources"](images/deployDefenderByFix.png "Fix VMs with defender")

 This will begin deploying Azure Defender to the Virtual Machines currently deployed.
-Depending on your WVD environment, you can deploy them to systems as they are added to your domain in the WVD OU by utilizing Group Policies using the [domain group policy scenario](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/onboard-windows-10-multi-session-device?view=o365-worldwide#scenario-2-using-domain-group-policy).
-Alternatively, if your hosts may be none persistent or deployed from an image, you can use the instructions for [onboarding non-persistent VDI devices](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-endpoints-vdi?view=o365-worldwide).
+Depending on your AVD environment, you can deploy them to systems as they are added to your domain in the AVD OU by utilizing Group Policies using the [domain group policy scenario](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/onboard-windows-10-multi-session-device?view=o365-worldwide#scenario-2-using-domain-group-policy).
+Another option if your host is not persistent or deployed from an image, is to use the instructions for [onboarding non-persistent VDI devices](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-endpoints-vdi?view=o365-worldwide).

 ## After the hands-on lab